Negru-Diana/Library_Management_System/README.md

 ### 1. Filter Available Books:

- -  The system first filters out books that are already borrowed by the person or are currently unavailable (i.e., no remaining copies).
+ -  The system first filters out books that are already borrowed by the person or are currently unavailable (no remaining copies).

 ### 2. Score Each Book: